gjtorikian/mathematical/README.md

   * `:data`: the PNG data
 * If you asked for MathML, you'll get:
   * `:data`: the MathML data
-* If you pass in invalid LaTeX, you'll get:
+* If you pass in invalid TeX, you'll get:
-  * `:data`: the original invalid LaTeX
+  * `:data`: the original invalid TeX
   * `:exception`: the error class (with message)

-**Note**: If you pass in invalid LaTeX, an error is not raised, but a message *is* printed to STDERR.
+**Note**: If you pass in invalid TeX, an error is not raised, but a message *is* printed to STDERR.
 It is the caller's responsibility to check for `:exception` and act on it.

+`render` just converts a single equation.
+There are several other methods you can use:

+* `filter`:  Given a string with a mix of TeX math and non-math elements, this returns a single string containing just the converted math elements.
+* `text_filter`: Given a string with a mix of TeX math and non-math elements, this converts all the math and leaves the rest of the string unmodified.
+* `strict_filter`:  Given a string with a mix of TeX math and non-math elements, this converts all the math and leaves the rest of the string unmodified.
+HTML tags are removed completely.

 ### Array of equations